Jack Coulter: Early life and education

+Career

-Coulter's painting of 'Mr. Bad Guy', commissioned by Freddie Mercury's estate.
+Coulter's painting of "Mr. Bad Guy", commissioned by Freddie Mercury's estate.

 In June 2016, Coulter collaborated with worldwide music streaming service Deezer, where he produced a 'musical painting' for Glastonbury Festival.
 His painting attracted worldwide attention and acclaim, it was featured in The Independent, The Guardian, The Irish Times and AOL.

-In April 2018, Coulter painted Mendelssohn's Violin Concerto live with London Chamber Orchestra in front of a full audience at Cadogan Hall in London, it was also streamed worldwide.
+In April 2018, Coulter painted Mendelssohn's Violin Concerto live with London Chamber Orchestrain front of a full audience at Cadogan Hall in London, it was also streamed worldwide.
 He had a solo article in British Vogue covering the performance.

-In 2018 he was commissioned by The Freddie Mercury Estate, depicting one of the iconic Freddie Mercury tracks Mr. Bad Guy on canvas.
-The piece was then exhibited in 'Bohemian Rhapsody: The Queen Exhibition' in Seoul.
+In 2018, he was commissioned by The Freddie Mercury Estate, depicting one of the iconic Freddie Mercury tracks "Mr. Bad Guy" on canvas.
+The piece was then exhibited in Bohemian Rhapsody: The Queen Exhibition in Seoul.

-In 2020, Coulter collaborated with Brit Award-winning musician Jack Garratt.
-He provided album artwork for Garratt's sophomore album Love, Death & Dancing under Island Records.
+In 2020, Coulter collaborated with Brit Award-winning musician Jack Garratt, providing album artwork for Garratt's sophomore album Love, Death & Dancing under Island Records.

 One of his paintings titled 'Rosegold' was auctioned by The Art of Elysium in Los Angeles through Paddle8 in 2018.
 He was the youngest artist included and the piece was purchased by Shanola Hampton.

-He has also collaborated with Chanel, Alexander McQueen, Burberry, Christian Dior, Calvin Klein, Marc Jacobs and Byredo for Dazed.
-He was asked to transcribe each brand's scent on canvas.
+Coulter has also collaborated with Chanel, Alexander McQueen, Burberry, Christian Dior, Calvin Klein, Marc Jacobs and Byredo for Dazed, being asked to transcribe each brand's scent on canvas.

-Coulter's work is owned by many notable individuals and companies such as Anne Hathaway, Elton John, Coca-Cola, Billie Eilish, Post Malone, Antoni Porowski and Hilary Weston.
+Coulter's work is owned by many notable individuals and companies such as Anne Hathaway, Elton John, Coca-Cola, Billie Eilish, Post Malone, Antoni Porowski, Hilary Weston, Paul McCartney and Patti Smith.